A-priori error estimation for space-time Galerkin POD for linear evolution problems: Novelty statement

 \section{Novelty statement}

-In this paper, we consider the space-time proper orthogonal decomposition (space-time POD) introduced in \cite{baumann18} and extend the results by proposing an a-priori error bound for the error between a full order model, namely the numerical solution to a linear parabolic partial differential equation, and the solution to the corresponding reduced order model.
-In detail, this work contains the following novelty: \begin{itemize} \item Lemma~\ref{lem:rewrite_x_t} contains the representation of $\Vert x_t\Vert_{\S\cdot \Y}$ by means of the Frobenius norm. \item In Section~\ref{sec:space_time_pod_initial}, a new possibility to include the initial condition in the space-time POD context is proposed.
+In this paper, we consider the space-time proper orthogonal decomposition (space-time POD) introduced in \cite{baumann18} and extend the results by proposing an a-priori error bound for the error between a solution to a full order model, namely the numerical solution to a linear parabolic partial differential equation, and the solution to the corresponding reduced order model.
+In detail, this work contains the following novelty: \begin{itemize} \item Lemma~\ref{lem:rewrite_x} extends \cite[Corollary~2.5]{baumann18} \item In Section~\ref{sec:space_time_pod_initial}, a new procedure to include the initial condition in the space-time POD context is proposed.

 \item Lemma~\ref{lem:non-orthogonal-coeff-mat-connection} contains the computation of a reduced coefficient matrix in the special case, where the first column of the full order coefficient matrix has been altered and set to zero.